janpaulpl/PythagoreanTriples-PascalsTriangle/README.md

 **UPDATE JULY 2020**
-- The project will remain unarchived for practical reasons but for now, no future updates are planned to occur.
+- The project will remain archived for practical reasons; no future updates are planned to occur.